zchee/golang-wiki/GoArm.md

 The Pandaboard is a dual core ARMv7 development board based on the Texas Instruments OMAP4 SoC platform.
 I run ubuntu 12.04 LTS server on mine, which is an excellent distribution for Arm development.
 The Pandaboard has a gig of ram which makes it excellent for development and benchmarking.

-Instructions and SD card image can be found on on the Ubuntu wiki, https://wiki.ubuntu.com/ARM/Server/Install#Installing_pre-installed_OMAP4_Precise_.2812.04.29_Server_Images.
+Instructions and SD card image can be found on the Ubuntu wiki, https://wiki.ubuntu.com/ARM/Server/Install#Installing_pre-installed_OMAP4_Precise_.2812.04.29_Server_Images.

 > _-- dave cheney_